oss-review-toolkit/ort/integrations/jenkins/README.md

 ## Running the Pipeline

-You are now good to go to perform an inital run of the pipeline by clicking on *Build Now*.
+You are now good to go to perform an initial run of the pipeline by clicking on *Build Now*.
 This will not yet run ORT, but just configure the pipeline parameters and its stages.
 Note that this first run is expected to "fail".

 After this run, there will be a new *Build with Parameters* entry in the job menu.
 Clicking on it will show the job